All-Purpose Vegetable Oils

 Crisco has renamed the winning oil Crisco Blends.
 The oil itself has not changed.

 Cooking oil is one of the oldest culinary ingredients.
 Since ancient times, people have made oil from olives, palms, and rapeseed.
 But many familiar oils in this country came along much more recently.
 While peanuts are native to the New World, it took the Old World to turn them into cooking oil after explorers brought them back to Europe.
 (Only a trickle of peanut oil was made in America until World War I, when the military needed it to make glycerin for explosives.)
 Corn oil is another modern invention: In 1910, a chemist discovered a way to refine it for cooking, and Mazola corn oil was launched the next year.
 Cottonseed oil was hugely popular in the early 20th century—Crisco, invented in 1911, stands for “crystallized cottonseed oil”—but World War II shortages let soybean oil take the lead.
-It remained the most widely used oil in postwar America until the mid-1980s,… read more
+It remained the most widely used oil in postwar America until the mid-1980s, when canola oil hit U.S. supermarkets—with a boost from… read more

 Update: April 2015